 Complete a course in two of the following three areas:

 Educational Principles (DY SCI 799 or other approved course)

 Technical Writing course or Writing Practicum

 Advanced course in Philosophy of Science, History of Science, or Ethics of Science

 There are no other specific courses required.
 Depending on which of the six program areas of research is involved, the doctoral graduate student and their mentor committee decide on a plan of study to be completed during the research program.
-All selected courses must be agreed upon by the student’s graduate committee members and approved by department certification committee.
-There are forms developed by the department certification committee that provide written guidelines and must be processed in a timely manner for Ph.D. students in the dairy science program, https://dysci.wisc.edu/dairy-science-certification-forms/.
+All selected courses must be agreed upon by the student’s graduate committee members and approved by the program certification committee.
+There are forms developed by the program certification committee that provide written guidelines and must be processed in a timely manner for Ph.D. students in the Dairy Science program, https://dysci.wisc.edu/dairy-science-certification-forms/.
 All submitted forms are reviewed by the certification committee chairperson.

 Graduate School Policies